Robot Building: Renovation

 In early 2023, the building was covered up and a plan to "renovate" the building was realised.
 It was feared that the renovation may removed the original designs of the building as the planned rendition was never publicly released.
 A petition was launched on Change.org to have the owner, UOB Thailand, revise the plan and to maintain the original iconic appearances of the building.
 The architect Chumsai also has contacted UOB Thailand to voice his concerns.
-Chumsai was concern with the building's remodelling and stated in an interview with Bangkok Post that the iconic design likely will turn into "yet another office building".
+Chumsai was concerned with the building's remodelling and stated in an interview with Bangkok Post that the iconic design likely will turn into "yet another office building".
 In his email to CNN he described the renovation as a "defacement" that demonstrates the "ignorance and arrogance (of) big corporations".
 UOB's statements over this renovations were to bring it "into a new era while paying homage to its heritage", and have been "carefully planned to balance the need for modernization with respect for the building’s original structure".
 Construction is expected to be finished by 2025.